my digital garden

 Traditions

 Sufi — teaching stories, paradox, the Friend.
-Ibn al-Arabi's Tarjuman al-Ashwaq (Interpretations of Desire).
-The annihilation of the self in the Beloved.
-See sufi.
+Ibn al-Arabi's Tarjuman al-Ashwaq (Interpretations of Desire) — the annihilation of the self in the Beloved.5 See sufi.

 Islamic heritage — death in Islam explored.
 Not practicing in traditional form but deep in the lineage.

 Buddhist — active, explicit study (not just adjacent).
 Primary objects of inquiry: anatta (no-self), anicca (impermanence), sunyata (emptiness).
 Vipassana, noting, jhana, do-nothing meditation.
 Madhyamaka / Nagarjuna: everything causally, mereologically, conceptually dependent; nothing holds itself up.
-Bahiya Sutta: "In seeing, only the seen; in touching, only the touched."
+Bahiya Sutta: "In seeing, only the seen; in touching, only the touched."6 Beyond the three marks, the fetter framework (from Simply the Seen articles) provides a technical progression model: ten samyojanas from self-view through desire/ill-will to the subtlest layers of perception itself.
+See meditations for the fetter path detail and no-self for where the first three fetters lead.

 Key teachers absorbed: